neogaialab/strigi/CONTRIBUTING.md

 We use the following tools for development:

-- [Bun](https://bun.sh/) - Bun is a fast JavaScript all-in-one toolkit.
+- [Bun 1.1.34 or higher](https://bun.sh/) - Bun is a fast JavaScript all-in-one toolkit.

 ### Scripts